nickyGyul/pack-dark-2010scape-nichy/README.md

 Dark mode 2010scape UI.

-There is a work around to make the Interface Styles plugin (i.e. High detail, High detail health bars)  to work with this Resource pack.
+Here is how to make the Interface Styles plugin (i.e. High detail menu, High detail health bars) to work with this Resource pack.
-1. First you must diable **both** the Interface Styles plugin and the Resource packs plugin.
+1. First disable **both** the Interface Styles plugin and the Resource packs plugin.
 2. Then in the Inferfaces Styles plugin, make sure  `Gameframe` is set to `Default`.
 3. Now, turn on the the Interface Styles plugin **first** and then the Resource packs plugin **second**.